chaoweng/chaoweng.github.io/_pages/about.md

 ---

 # Biography
 I am currently an assistant professor in Department of Computer Science at University of Cincinnati.
 Prior to that, I was a postdoc working with Prof Sean Hallgren in the [CS theory group](https://theory.cse.psu.edu/) at the Pennsylvania State University.
 I have a Ph.D. in computer science and engineering from the State University of New York at Buffalo.
-Before the pursuit of my Ph.D., I was a research engineer at Singapore Management University, working under the supervision of Prof Robert Deng.
-Before that, I received my Bachalor degree from Jinan University, Guangzhou.

 I am interested in theoretical computer science in general.
-Recently, my research mainly focuses on studying specific problems in which quantum computers demonstrates provable advantages compared to classical ones.
+Recently, my research mainly focuses on designing quantum algorithms that demonstrate provable advantages compared to classical ones.
 <br/><br/>